Jeremiah O'Rourke

-Jeremiah O'Rourke, FAIA, (6 February 1833 – 22 Apil 1915), was an Irish-American architect known primarily for his designs of Roman Catholic churches and institutions and Federal post offices.
+Jeremiah O'Rourke, FAIA, (February 6, 1833 – April 22, 1915), was an Irish-American architect known primarily for his designs of Roman Catholic churches and institutions and Federal post offices.
 He was a founder of the Newark-based architectural firms of Jeremiah O'Rourke (active from the 1850s to the 1880s) and Jeremiah O'Rourke & Sons (active from the 1880s until his death).

 Early life

 O'Rourke was born in Dublin, Ireland in 1833 as one of eight children and graduated in 1850 from the Government School of Design, Queens College, Cork.
 He thereafter emigrated to the United States where he found work drafting plans for a Newark carpenter-builder, Jonathan Nichols.
 He married Elizabeth Cecilia Dunn in 1860.
 He lived in a home he designed and built at 45 Burnet Street in what is now the James Street Commons Historic District.

 In 1870, in anticipation of erecting a cathedral, James Roosevelt Bayley, Bishop of Newark, sent O'Rourke and Monsignor George Hobart Doane on a tour of England and France to study European churches.